zhangfisher/voerka-i18n/docs_new/en/guide/integration/react.md

 - Introduction `@voerkai18n/vue` and `@voerkai18n/vite` plug-in in the application
 - Translate using `t` functions in the source code

-The complete engineering process is described in [工程化](../start/quick-start), and the following is a brief description of how it is used `VoerkaI18n` in the `Vue` application.
+The complete engineering process is described in [here](../start/get-started), and the following is a brief description of how it is used `VoerkaI18n` in the `Vue` application.

 ## Step 2: Install `Vite` the plug-in

-If the application is a project created with `Vite` + `@vitejs/plugin-react`, you can automatically import `t` functions and `翻译内容自动映射` so on through the configuration `@voerkai18n/vite` plug-in.
+If the application is a project created with `Vite` + `@vitejs/plugin-react`, you can automatically import `t` functions and `text map` so on through the configuration `@voerkai18n/vite` plug-in.

 The import installation `@voerkai18n/vite` plug-in is configured `vite.config.js` in.